euwbah/musescore-microtonal-edo-plugin/README.md

 ![screenshot](images/microtonal-plugin-screenshot.png)

 ## Features
-- Retuning note cent offsets based on edo of choice
+- Retuning note cent offsets to match any supported edo of choice
   - Special thanks to [Flora Canou](https://github.com/FloraCanou/musescore-n-tet-plugins) for providing the generalized method for evaluating cent offsets for any EDO.
 - Support for key signatures via [Key signature annotations](#key-signatures)
-- Transposing individual notes / selections by 1 EDO step, managing accidental neutralization and corrections
+- Transposing individual notes / selections by 1 EDO step, managing neutralization and correction of accidentals on following notes.
-- Tuning system, key signatures, and reference pitches can be changed mid score, and different staves may be in different tunings, key signatures, and reference pitches at the same time.
+- Tuning system, key signatures, and reference pitches can be changed mid score, and staves may be set to different tunings, key signatures, and reference pitches at the same time.

 ## Instructions